ludovicdeluna/Csuper/README.md

 This software is a personnel exercise of a student.
 Thank you to be indulgent.

+Please note that the Github repository is a mirror of the real repository which can be found [here](https://git.framasoft.org/Dalan94/Csuper).

 ###Documentation

 The documentation is made by Doxygen.